 - Fibroids - for women with fibroids, surgery (to remove the fibroid) may be considered if there is no other explanation for the infertility.
 However, small fibroids may not cause infertility.

-- Male infertility - when sperm are blocked by an abnormality in the tube inside the scrotum that is used to store sperm (epididymis) in the testicle (testis), surgery may help.
-A condition where there are varicose veins of the testes (varicocele) in men who have an abnormal sperm count may occasionally be repaired.
+- Male infertility - when there is a blockage in the tube inside the scrotum that is used to store sperm (epididymis), surgery may help.
+A condition where there are varicose veins of the testicles (varicocele) may occasionally be repaired.
 However, it is not known if this actually improves fertility.
-See separate leaflet called Varicocele for more details.

 Intrauterine insemination (IUI)

 This is the process by which sperm are placed into the woman's womb (uterus).
 It is done by using a fine plastic tube which is passed through the neck of the womb (the cervix) into the womb.
 Sperm are passed through the tube.
 It is a relatively straightforward procedure.
 It can be timed to coincide with ovulation (about halfway through a monthly cycle) in women who are still ovulating.
 Fertility medicines may also be given beforehand, to maximise the chance of ovulation occurring.
 Women who have this procedure need to have healthy Fallopian tubes to allow the egg to travel from the ovary into the womb.
 If successful, fertilisation takes place within the womb.